mouse-reeve/kyranides/transcription.md

 of the Arse.
 And GOD himself gave this, that mortal Body might not fail._ Take of White
 Wine a Pint and an half, with the tender
-Buds of the Herb XL, and Coriars Galls (??? §iij ???).
+Buds of the Herb XL, and Coriars Galls ℥iij.
 Boyl two thirds away; this cures Dysenteries and Lienterics, and broken Bones of the hands, and every Disease of the Arse, and every such thing, if it be drunk.
 A Decoction of the
-Leaves also, drunk with a little Honey, asswawages every Disease of the Neck: And if you add a little of the Stone, that Disease will neither encrcase, nor return again.
+Leaves also, drunk with a little Honey, asswages every Disease of the Neck: And if you add a little of the Stone, that Disease will neither encrease, nor return again.
 I have seen several, who have had their Bones crushed, and I admired how they were cured.
 One can testifie this, who was twenty five